hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 page.

  * [minimal-example](./minimal-example.cc) Good to get started with the API
+ * [image-example](./image-example.cc) How to show an image (requires to install the graphics magic library, see in the header of that demo)
  * [text-example](./text-example.cc) Reads text from stdin and displays it.
  * [scrolling-text-example](./scrolling-text-example.cc) Scrolls a text
    given on the command-line.